 Constructions

 Construct triangles and bisectors

-Lent term Review
+Lent term IGCSE exam - January entry

-2024 Applications in solving a wide variety of questions
+2024 Applications in solving a wide variety of questions Enrichment programme

-Enrichment programme

-Summer term Revision

-2024 IGCSE exam
+Summer term 2024 Revision IGCSE exam

 As Mathematics is a developmental subject, we revisit the same topics at several points in the curriculum.
 This spiral approach to teaching and learning allows our students to develop mastery of key mathematical concepts, as well as how to recognise and use these in problem solving contexts.